Dew Point Calculator

 Interpreting Dew Point and Comfort Levels

 Dew point is closely tied to how comfortable the air feels on your skin.
-As a rule of thumb, people are more sensitive to changes in dew point than to changes in relative humidity alone.
+As a rule of thumb, people are often more sensitive to changes in dew point than to changes in relative humidity alone.

 Use these ranges as a quick guide for human comfort, especially in summer or during warm indoor conditions: